-Facts are facts and regardless if any of the above is true or false, the facts show that big brands are today dominating the search results.
+Facts are facts, and regardless if any of the above is true or false, the facts show that big brands are today dominating the search results.

 And an opinion here.
 I do believe that those things happen as I see them every day when using Google.
-I also believe that there is a way of changing this situation by doing things better than the big guys do, with less budget and absolutely ‘white-hat’ tactics against their gray or black hat, in all cases questionable tactics.
+I also think that there is a way of changing this situation by doing things better than the big guys do, with less budget and absolutely ‘white-hat’ tactics against their gray or black hat, in all cases questionable tactics.